Top dressing is a great way to repair damaged lawn areas, smooth out uneven spots, and amend poor soil.

 *Compost- Compost is a great top dressing material if you’re looking to overseed and repair damaged or thin areas of your lawn.
 It’s also a great choice for improving soil drainage and adding nutrients to your soil, especially if you have clay soil.
 It’s even more effective in improving soil conditions if done right after Core Aerating.
 This allows the compost to work its way deeper into the soil.
 A lot of lawns that look hopeless can be turned around just by core aerating, top dressing with compost, and then overseeding.

-*Sand- Sand is the ideal choice if you’re looking to get your lawn level.
+*Sand- Sand is the ideal choice if you’re trying to get a very level lawn.
 Maybe you have some mild bumpy spots you’re looking to smooth out, or a mole pushed some tunnels up and made the surface bumpy.
 Whatever the situation, sand is a great way to get things smooth again.
 Choose a pretty fine to medium textured sand.
-Something labeled play sand or paver sand should be a good choice.

 Sand is actually the material of choice used to level golf greens.
 Just note, sand is used more for a fine tune leveling.
 If your lawn is very bumpy and has larger divots throughout, sand is not the ideal choice.
 For those areas you’re better off adding screened loam.
-As a general rule, if you need to spread the material more than 1/4” thick to level the lawn, use screened loam instead of sand.
+As a general rule, if you’re going to violate the 1/4” thickness rule to level a bumpy lawn then use screened loam instead of sand.

 *Screened Loam– Screened Loam is a versatile top dressing material that has some of the combined benefits of compost and sand.
 Different garden centers and bulk material distributors have different types of screened loam, so do some research before buying.
 Screened loam is usually an even mixture of Sand, Silt, and Clay, but getting a screened loam that has compost mixed with it is the ideal choice.
 Screened loam can used for amending soil, seeding, and leveling.